xbeat/Machine-Learning/README.md

 Understanding Classification Metrics Fundamentals

 Classification metrics form the foundation for evaluating machine learning model performance.
 These metrics help quantify how well a model can distinguish between different classes, measuring various aspects of predictive accuracy through statistical calculations derived from the confusion matrix.

+## Addressing Class Imbalance in Machine Learning

+Understanding Class Imbalance

+Class imbalance occurs when dataset classes have significantly different sample sizes, affecting model performance.
+We'll implement a basic data analysis function to detect and quantify imbalance using standard metrics like class distribution and imbalance ratio.

 ## Boosting Models with Python Decision Trees